-Asserv: Place the engine with the right-hand crank down at right angle to the entire line of the control of the level in full forward gars, the right front port lever in full forward gars, the right front port front of the pixture; if the reversing lever be placed in full back gars, the right back port back of the pixture, and the reversing lever is placed in mid gars, the right valve will be about the centre of the travel or stock, and, about the centre of the travel or stock, and, about the centre of the travel or stock, and,
+Answer: Place the engine with the right-hand crank down at a right angle to the centre line of the piston rod and the cylinder; in this position, the right piston head will be very near the centre of the cylinder, and with the reversing lever in full forward gear, the right front port will be about full open to admit steam to the front of the piston; if the reversing lever be placed in full back gear, the right back port will be about full open to admit steam to the back of the piston, and if the reversing lever is placed in mid gear, the right valve will be about the centre of its travel or stroke, and, therefore, overlapping both ports.

-Then yet the brakes hard on, open the cylinder cocks, plane the reversing lever in midgoar, and give the engine tenum.
-If steam does grave, and give the engine tenum.
-If steam does the valve on that side may be considered tight.
-Place the reversing lever in full forward grav, and gas give from the back eviluate cock, the pisten on that side is tight.
-By placing the reversing lever is full hard grave then opplytude to the place of the consideration of the steam concepts from the back evil the pisten with the pisten will be toted from the back, but the pisten will be toted from the back, but above for the right crank, and proceed to test the valve and piston on the left side.
-When the reversing lever is in mid gear, the left valve will be tested; in full forward gen the left niston will be tested from the front, and in full back gear from the back.
+Then put the brakes hard on, open the cylinder cocks, place the reversing lever in mid gear, and give the engine steam.
+If steam does not escape from the right-hand cylinder cocks, the valve on that side may be considered tight.
+Place the reversing lever in full forward gear, and again give the engine steam, and if steam does not escape from the back cylinder cock, the piston on that side is tight.
+By placing the reversing lever in full back gear, then applying steam as before, and, observing whether steam escapes from the front cylinder cock, the piston will be tested from the back, but this is not absolutely necessary.

+Then move the engine until the left crank is down in the same position as that described above for the right crank, and proceed to test the valve and piston on the left side.

+When the reversing lever is in mid gear, the left valve will be tested; in full forward gear the left piston will be tested from the front, and in full back gear from the back.

-42. Question: If a link hanger or a lifting arm should
+42. Question: If a link hanger or a lifting arm should break, what should be done?

-break, what should be done?
-Answer: The valve gear on that side of the engine may be used by placing a piece of packing (2-in, piston packing) in the link slot above the link block, so as to support the link in that position, the valve on the other side being placed in forward gear in a similar position to the defective side.
-No attempt must be made to alter the valve travel, so that the engine can be run only in one direction, and should be run with the utmost caution.
-If, however, it should be necessary to back the train or engine into a siding, this can be done by taking out the packing, lifting the link, and substituting a long wooden block, so that the link will be supported in a position near that at which it works the valve full stroke backwards, and the other valve must then be placed in back gear, in a similar position to the defective side.
-The wooden block must be securely fastened, either by rope, wire, or strong twine, so that it will be held in position when the engine is in motion.
+Answer: The valve gear on that side of the engine may be used by placing a piece of packing (3-in. piston packing) in the link slot above the link block, so as to support the link in that position, the valve on the other side being placed in forward gear in a similar position to the defective side.
+No attempt must be made to alter the valve travel, so that the engine can be run only in one direction, and should be run with If, however, it should be the utmost caution. necessary to back the train or engine into a siding, this can be done by taking out the packing, lifting the link, and substituting a long wooden block, so that the link will be supported in a position near that at which it works the valve full stroke backwards, and the other valve must then be placed in back gear, in a similar posi-The wooden block tion to the defective side. must be securely fastened, either by rope, wire, or strong twine, so that it will be held in position when the engine is in motion.

-43. Question: If a hanging link should break, what
+43. Question: If a hanging link should break, what should be done on an A2, AA, A, D, DD, DDE,

-should be done on an A2, AA, A, D, DD, DDs, E, RY, and Y class of engine?
-Answer: (a) If only one link is broken and there is no relief engine available and no great distance to go, proceed cautiously, as all the above classes of engines are fitted with two hanging links to each quadrant links. (b) If both hanging links are broken, the link must be lifted and packed as described in Ouestion No. 42.
+E, RY, and Y class of engine?

+Answer: (a) If only one link is broken and there is no relief engine available and no great distance to go, proceed cautiously, as all the above classes of engines are fitted with two hanging links to each quadrant link.